International Student House Washington, DC

 Chinatown – One of DC’s Best Neighborhoods

-In an effort to become more familiar with some of the neighborhoods in DC that are outside the Dupont Circle neighborhood, a small group of fellow International Student House residents, including myself, decided to check out Chinatown.
+In an effort to become more familiar with some of the neighborhoods in DC that are outside the DuPont Circle neighborhood, a small group of fellow International Student House residents, including myself, decided to check out Chinatown.

 On this visit we decided to visit Tony Cheng’s which serves both Mongolian and Chinese food, and our dining experience was incredible!
 I would definitely recommend checking this place out if you are ever in the Chinatown neighborhood!